rafajos20/Amazon_Vine_Analysis/README.md

 The product category data set that was used for this analysis was the Outdoors category.

 The table below shows the results of the analysis:

+# Summary
+Bias of Vine member reviews was not present due to the consistent percentages of 5-star reviews found in the three groups.
+Simple rounding shows all three groups had roughly 53% of their reviews rated at 5 stars.

+### Addition Analysis to consider
+* Percentage of Vine/Non-Vine reviews that were negative or below 2 stars
+* Natural Language Processing (NLP) to analyze the sentiment of each review to predict future reviews